 Ethical banks are banks designed around making sure they have no negative impact on the environment or on society.
 This includes choosing companies to invest in that also have no negative impact.

 Yeah.
 Not a ton of options.
-Plus if you look at the Trustpilot reviews for the Co-operative Bank, they all say the same thing – great values, terrible online banking.
-Apparently they’ve only just released their banking app and it has loads of problems, so I for one am going to watch and wait for the right time to make the switch.
+Co-op used to be a good option, but apparently it has some issues and if you look at the Trustpilot reviews for the Co-operative Bank, they all say the same thing – great values, terrible online banking.

 #10 Donations not dustbins

 Fast fashion is fast becoming an issue.
 Every year, the clothing industry produces 2 million tons of waste, emits 2.1 million tons of carbon dioxide, and uses 70 million tons of water.
 And this is getting worse now brands like ZARA, H&M and Forever 21 have made Fast Fashion a retailing standard.
 Add to that the low quality of these clothes, often thrown out by the wearer within two years, and you’ve got a hugely wasteful industry. (source)